- Description of Course

 Course Prerequisites or Co-requisites

-Students are expected to have advanced programming skills in C++ and introductory knowledge of linear algebra and calculus.
-Completed material in computer graphics topics (e.g. CSC 433/533 or equivalent) is helpful but not required, nor is undergraduate data visualization (i.e. CSC 444).
+Students are also expected to have an introductory knowledge of linear algebra and calculus.
+Completed material in computer graphics topics (CSC 433/533 or equivalent) is helpful but not required, nor is undergraduate data visualization (CSC 444 or equivalent) required.
 While students majoring in areas other than CSC are encouraged to enroll, certain topics may prove challenging.
 Please contact the instructor if you are unsure if you satisfy the prerequisites.

 Instructor and Contact Information